 I offer supervision to counsellors working with adults or children, as well as others in helping professions, who may benefit from reflecting on their work and clients in a confidential and supportive environment.
 I’m experienced in working online or via phone as well as face to face.

-I am a fully trained integrative therapist and have been supervising fellow counsellors for a number of years.
-In addition I have completed additional training in supervision (Level 6 CPCAB Certificate in Therapeutic Counselling Supervision).
-I have worked with counsellors from a wide range of theoretical orientations and as I myself practice integratively am able to be flexible and tailored in my approach.
+I’ve worked with counsellors from a wide range of theoretical orientations and as I myself practice integratively I can be flexible and tailored in my approach.
+I’m a qualified supervisor having completed additional training in supervision (Level 6 CPCAB Certificate in Therapeutic Counselling Supervision).
 I have been working as a therapist with adult and children since 2013 and been a clinical supervisor since 2016.

 Developing Professional Practice